EASS-HIT-PART-A-2022-CLASS-III/Survey-App/README.md

 # Survey App

-A simple survey app built with FastAPI and docker.
+A simple survey app built with FastAPI,React and Docker.

 ### Installation

 To run SurveyApp, you need to have Docker installed on your machine.
 Clone this repository and navigate to the project directory.

+# if you want runnig all in One command:

+navigate to the root directory

+`docker-compose up --build .`

 # Backend side:

 Build the Docker image:
+navigate to the Backend directory

-`docker build -t surveyapp .`
+`docker build -t Backend .`

 Run the Docker container:

-`docker run -it -p 8000:8000 surveyapp`
+`docker run -it -p 8000:8000 Backend`

 Visit http://localhost:8000 in your web browser to view the SurveyApp on Backend side .